Bieke Willem – författare

 Skickas

-From pre-Columbian times till today, human interventions in aquatic environments have been shaping the geopolitics of Latin America – the technologies related to irrigation, the use of rivers as borders or transportation routes, as well as the management of drinking water.
-The contributors to this volume examine the relationship between water and politics in Latin America via readings of both renowned and upcoming writers.
-They focus on the web of power relations and practices generated by these interventions in Latin American fiction and poetry.
-They reveal literary strategies that make it possible to share knowledge about other ways of organizing life in aquatic environments.
+From pre-Columbian times till today, human interventions in aquatic environments have been shaping the geopolitics of Latin America.
+The contributors to this volume examine the relationship between water and politics in Latin America via readings of fiction and poetry by both renowned and upcoming writers.
+Through close literary analysis, they demonstrate how water functions as a medium for narrating submerged histories and for unsettling (post)colonial assumptions.
+The volume reveals literary strategies that make it possible to share knowledge about other ways of organizing life in aquatic environments.

 Skickas inom 5-8 vardagar